KevinDoughty/Hypermatic/README.md

 It is a mystery to me why Web-Animations has deferred groups for a later version but kept the mutable interface.

-Facebook POP animations are mutable and cannot run off the GPU.
+Facebook POP animations are mutable and cannot run on the GPU.
 I have produced many examples showing that the same animation blending can be replicated in a readonly interface that can run off the GPU.
 Also, unlike relative animation, Facebook POP animations cannot blend sequential groups or keyframes.